Nobaiha/EECS2311_Project_G4/README.md

 ## How to deal with compiler errors
 **1. Errors dealing with build path:**
-When faced with an error regarding build path a "Quick fixable error" indicated with a light-bulb with an 'x' with the message "Multiple markers at the line" over the package explorer.To deal with this issue:
+When faced with an error regarding build path a "Quick fixable error" indicated with a light-bulb with an 'x' will appear, with the message "Multiple markers at the line" over the package explorer.
+To deal with this issue:
 - Navigate towards the package explorer
 - Right click on the appropriate file with the build path error described above
 - Click on the option “Configure Build Path”